shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 For our basic needs, we'll use the [serverless-offline](https://www.npmjs.com/package/serverless-offline) plugin to emulate AWS Lamdba and API Gateway services on a local server.
 In this regard we are choosing a vendor in a way, but for our purposes, of choosing a path and pushing the code somewhere, AWS is the one I'm personally most familiar with, and it is the stated provider by default when generating a serverless project.

 Also, I like to write in module syntax, so adding [serverless-bundle](https://www.npmjs.com/package/serverless-bundle) to handle basic Webpack configuration for me gives me that flexibility.
-You can use it for adding Typescript, ESLint, Bable transpiling, and to generate source maps.
-For this use case though, I'll keep it simple with just our friend JavaScript.
+It can be used for adding Typescript, ESLint, Babel transpiling, and to generate source maps.
+For this use case though, we'll keep it simple with just our friend JavaScript.

 At this point, I need to add the serverless package as a dev dependency to my project.
 This is because the initialization used `npx` and does not add it to the project.
 We didn't have a `package.json` file until after we added the first dependency.